-6 The Quality Acceptance on the Project consists of frontline acceptance testing and inspection 7 being performed by the IQF.
-Owner Verification (OV) and Quality Acceptance together are the 8 basis for the acceptance decision.
-With regard to materials testing, the IQF-performed Quality 9 Acceptance results may be used in the acceptance decision, provided that they are statistically validated and/or verified by the OV test results (See Section 7 for details about OV).
-Quality 10 acceptance is performed by the IQF and OV is performed by ADOT or their consultant(s).
-With 11 12 regard to workmanship and other inspection driven features of the Work, the IQF's inspection 13 observations and conclusions may be used in the acceptance decision, provided that OV 14 activities verify the CQMP process, procedure and documentation adherence.

-- 15 Developer's Quality Acceptance portion of the CQMP must include the procedures used by the 16 IQF to ensure that the Work is inspected and tested to verify compliance with the RFC - 17 Documents.
+- 6 The Quality Acceptance on the Project consists of frontline acceptance testing and inspection - 7 being performed by the IQF.
+Owner Verification (OV) and Quality Acceptance together are the - 8 basis for the acceptance decision.
+With regard to materials testing, the IQF-performed Quality - 9 Acceptance results may be used in the acceptance decision, provided that they are statistically - 10 validated and/or verified by the OV test results (See Section 7 for details about OV).
+Quality - acceptance is performed by the IQF and OV is performed by ADOT or their consultant(s).
+With - 12 regard to workmanship and other inspection driven features of the Work, the IQF's inspection - 13 observations and conclusions may be used in the acceptance decision, provided that OV - 14 activities verify the CQMP process, procedure and documentation adherence. - 15 Developer's Quality Acceptance portion of the CQMP must include the procedures used by the - 16 IQF to ensure that the Work is inspected and tested to verify compliance with the RFC - 17 Documents.

-18 Developer's CQMP must establish a systematic approach to define the processes, methods, 19 procedures, and documentation for the IQF to deliver Quality Acceptance on the Project.
-These 20 methods and procedures must clearly define the levels of authority and responsibility for the 21 administration of IQF's Quality Acceptance plan.
+- 18 Developer's CQMP must establish a systematic approach to define the processes, methods, - 19 procedures, and documentation for the IQF to deliver Quality Acceptance on the Project.
+These - 20 methods and procedures must clearly define the levels of authority and responsibility for the - 21 administration of IQF's Quality Acceptance plan.

-22 6.1 IQF Materials Acceptance
+6.1 IQF Materials Acceptance

-23 The quality of materials and construction incorporated into the Project are controlled by sampling and testing, and must be accepted based on compliance with Developer's 24 25 specifications and the Contract Documents.
-Compliance is determined by acceptance sampling 26 and testing.
-The IQF must randomly sample at prescribed frequencies based on the IQF sampling guide schedule that meet or exceed those presented in ADOT's Sampling Guide 27 28 Schedule in the ADOT Materials Quality Assurance Program, Appendix C. The IQF's sampling guide schedule must be published in Developer's CQMP.
-Sampling and testing must be 29 30 performed by qualified laboratories and by qualified sampling and testing personnel.

-The IQF must not rely wholly on the results of sampling and testing in determining the acceptability of materials and construction work.
-The sampling and testing must be supplemented by sufficient visual inspection of the materials to determine whether the samples and tests are reasonably representative.
-In addition, there should be sufficient observation of the construction operations and processes to assure uniformly satisfactory results.
+- 23 The quality of materials and construction incorporated into the Project are controlled by - 24 sampling and testing, and must be accepted based on compliance with Developer's - 25 specifications and the Contract Documents.
+Compliance is determined by acceptance sampling - and testing.
+The IQF must randomly sample at prescribed frequencies based on the IQF - sampling guide schedule that meet or exceed those presented in the SMF Sampling GuideSchedule included in the RIDs.
+The IQF's sampling guide schedule must be published in - 29 Developer's CQMP.
+Sampling and testing must be performed by qualified laboratories and by - 30 qualified sampling and testing personnel. - 31 The IQF must not rely wholly on the results of sampling and testing in determining the - 32 acceptability of materials and construction work.
+The sampling and testing must be - 33 supplemented by sufficient visual inspection of the materials to determine whether the samples - 34 and tests are reasonably representative.
+In addition, there should be sufficient observation of - 35 the construction operations and processes to assure uniformly satisfactory results.

-36 6.2 IQF Acceptance Sampling and Testing
+6.2 IQF Acceptance Sampling and Testing

-37 The IQF's sampling guide schedule must apply to sampling frequencies only for acceptance 38 sampling and testing.
-It must indicate the material type to be sampled, the controlling 39 specification(s), the frequency of sampling, the location where sampling will occur, the testing to 40 be performed, and the acceptance criteria.
+- 37 The IQF's sampling guide schedule must apply to sampling frequencies only for acceptance - 38 sampling and testing.
+It must indicate the material type to be sampled, the controlling - 39 specification(s), the frequency of sampling, the location where sampling will occur, the testing to - 40 be performed, and the acceptance criteria.
+Acceptance samples must be obtained randomly by - 40 be performed, and the acceptance chiefla.
 Acceptance samples must be obtained randomly by 41 IQF.
-With regard to material types, an approach to type identification similar to that defined in 42 Table 10 of the ADOT Materials Quality Assurance Program, Appendix C shall be included in 43 the CQMP.
-If the Table 10 codes are not adopted outright by the Developer, an alternate coding 44 system may be proposed; however, such alternate system must then include a direct cross 45 reference to the codes of Table 10.
+With regard to material types, an approach to type identification similar to that defined in - 42 Table 10 of the SMF Minimum Sampling Guide Schedule included in the RIDs shall be included - 43 in the CQMP.
+If the Table 10 codes are not adopted outright by the Developer, an alternate - 45 In the Come.
+If the Table 10 codes are not adopted outlight by the Developer, an alternate - 44 coding system may be proposed; however, such alternate system must then include a direct - 45 cross reference to the codes of Table 10.